agvantibo-again/NixOS4Gaming/ReadME.md

 I included sbctl, which is required to generate and sign your own keys: https://github.com/nix-community/lanzaboote Please DO NOT TURN ON SECURE BOOT until you generated and signed your keys as per the lanzaboote tutorial.
 See the link.
 Also please be aware that you require the systemd boot loader in order for Secure Boot to work.
 My configuration files should take care of that for you.
 If you don't use Secure Boot go to `flake.nix` and delete the lines related to lanzaboote and secure boot.
 I left comments in the file itself.

-### Systemd Hardening
+### Systemd hardening
 I like layering security.
 As AppArmor and SElinux are not well supported by NixOS at the time of me writing this, the only other alternative is Systemd hardening.
 These are fairly permissive settings, but they are better than nothing.
-Systemd sandboxing can (and should) be applies to all services you think might be exploited.
+Systemd sandboxing can (and should) be applied to all services you'd like to contain.
 This is more of a general purpose set up to get you started.
 If you want to turn it on, uncomment `./modules/security/systemd-hardening.nix` in the `configuration.nix` file, inside the `imports` block.

 ### A custom DNS configuration
 I use a DNS to have an extra line of defense against malware.
-Currently I set you up with the free malware filtering dns, but you can choose another one.
-You also need to go to the configuration.nix file and uncomment `./modules/network/dns.nix` inside `imports` .
+In these files I set up the free malware filtering dns by ControlD, but you can choose another one.
+You also need to go to the configuration.nix file and uncomment `./modules/network/dns.nix` inside `imports` if you want to use a custom DNS.

 ### Automount template
 If you want to have automounting disks uncomment `./modules/disks/automount.nix` in the `configuraiton.nix` file and edit the automount.nix as instructed in the file's comments.

 ### Virtualization turned on and Virtual Machine Manager
 If you want to try other distros or you need to access Windows to update those pesky peripherals that cannot be updated on Linux, this will have you covered.
 When you first start Virtual Machine Manager it might tell you you do not have a connection.
-Just go to **File > Add Connection**.
+Just go to **File > Add Connection**, then you should be ready to install your virtual machine.

 ### Rebuild NixOS.desktop and Update NixOS.desktop
 While you can create aliases so you could just do it all in terminal, if you are a GUI type-of person I made these two desktop icons so you can update and rebuild your system without having to retype the command every time.
 Just place them on your desktop and/or in `/home/.local/share/applications` if you want them to also show up in your application menu.
+Rebuild is for when you make changes to your configuration.
+Update will update your packages and also rebuild.

 ## That's it folks!
 As I said at the beginning these are just my own configuraton files which I modified for other people's use.
 I tried to leave comments where action would be necessary to turn features on or off.

 I don't pretend to know enough to be able to help with troubleshooting, but hopefully this video by Vimjoyer **Is NixOS The Best Gaming Distro** might help (he also has instructions for Nvidia): https://www.youtube.com/watch?v=qlfm3MEbqYA

 His channel is probably one of the best NixOS Channels around.

 I also suggest watching this video series by tony for general NixOS knowledge:

-**How to Install Customize and NixOS Linux:** https://youtu.be/lUB2rwDUm5A?si=DRc2Wegs8m1-nvk0 **How to use NixOS Home Manager:** https://youtu.be/bFmvnJVd5yQ?si=hrMM7zITolmTOT9P **How to use NixOS Flakes:** https://youtu.be/v5RK3oNRiNY?si=uoFImHG31CWuZMbu
+- **How to Install Customize and NixOS Linux:** https://youtu.be/lUB2rwDUm5A?si=DRc2Wegs8m1-nvk0
+- **How to use NixOS Home Manager:** https://youtu.be/bFmvnJVd5yQ?si=hrMM7zITolmTOT9P
+- **How to use NixOS Flakes:** https://youtu.be/v5RK3oNRiNY?si=uoFImHG31CWuZMbu

-If you want a fully fledged install it and forget it operating system image on NixOS I suggest **GLF OS** although it is still in beta: https://www.gaminglinux.fr/glf-os/en/
+- If you want a fully fledged install it and forget it operating system image on NixOS I suggest **GLF OS** although it is still in beta: https://www.gaminglinux.fr/glf-os/en/

-You can also use **Bazzite** if you want a batteries included distribution with similar rollback and immutability features of NixOS (at least in practice, they are very different implementation).
+You can also use **Bazzite** if you want a batteries-included distribution with similar rollback and immutability features to NixOS (at least in practice, they are a very different implementation of immutability).
 You will not be left wanting and it is one of the most solid and ecompassing gaming distros out there.
-Every time I look at their project they added some killer features, for exaple, you can download the mesa-git drivers to a folder (mesa-git are the latest, bleeding edge drivers that have yet to be tested), and only have Steam games use them, while your system is still on the stable drivers.
+Every time I look at their project they added some killer features, for example, you can download the mesa-git drivers to a folder (mesa-git are the latest, bleeding edge drivers that have yet to be tested), and only have Steam games use them, while your system is still on the stable drivers.
 And you do that with one command line **ujust mesa-git**.
 Here is their website: https://bazzite.gg

 If you like Arch (btw) then there are CachyOS or Garuda.